djeada/Linux-Notes/notes/encryption.md

 ### Challenges

-I. Explore the basic functionalities of GPG by.

-- Generating your own public and private GPG key pair.
-- Encrypting a plaintext file with the public key you generated.
-- Decrypting the resulting file with your private key.
-- Confirming the contents of the decrypted file matches the original.

-II.
-Experiment with symmetric encryption

-- Try encrypting and decrypting a file using symmetric encryption in GPG.
-- Consider the pros and cons of symmetric vs. asymmetric encryption.

-III.
-Explore GPG's use in email communication

-- Try to set up an encrypted email communication with another user.
-- Experiment with sending, receiving, and verifying encrypted emails.
+1. Generate your own public and private GPG key pair and use the public key to encrypt a plaintext file.
+Then, decrypt the file using your private key and verify that the contents match the original.
+Discuss the fundamentals of asymmetric encryption and why the public-private key pairing is secure.
+2. Encrypt and decrypt a file using symmetric encryption with GPG, experimenting with different passphrases.
+Compare and contrast the security, speed, and use cases of symmetric versus asymmetric encryption, discussing when each method is appropriate.
+3. Set up an encrypted email communication with another student using GPG.
+Send and receive encrypted messages, and practice verifying the signatures on received emails.
+Explain the role of encryption in email security and how it protects against eavesdropping.

-IV.
-Delve into key security practices

-- Evaluate why sharing a private key is or isn't safe.
-- Research the purpose and importance of strong passwords and passphrases for encryption.
+4. Reflect on key security practices by evaluating why sharing a private key compromises security.
+Research the purpose of strong passwords and passphrases for encryption and write a brief strategy for keeping your private key secure on different devices.
-- Reflect on how you would keep your private key secure.

-V. Explore the concept of key revocation

-- Generate a revocation certificate for your key.
-- Contemplate under what circumstances you might need to use this certificate.

-VI.
-Understand the use of key servers

-- Try uploading your public key to a key server.
-- Download and import someone else's public key from a key server.

-VII.
-Dive into disk encryption

-- Research how GPG can be used for disk encryption.
-- Understand the steps and tools required to set up disk encryption on a Linux system.

-VIII.
-Understand subkeys and their purpose

-- Generate a subkey for your primary key.
-- Reflect on the benefits and potential use-cases for using subkeys instead of a primary key.
+5. Generate a revocation certificate for your GPG key and explain when and why you might need to use it.
+Discuss the process and implications of key revocation, as well as the potential impact on your digital communication.
+6. Upload your public key to a key server and download someone else’s public key from the server.
+Practice verifying the downloaded key's authenticity and reflect on the role of key servers in facilitating secure communication with others.
+7. Explore disk encryption by researching how it works in GPG and other tools available on Linux for full-disk encryption.
+Set up a basic encrypted volume on a Linux system, then mount and unmount it while discussing the security advantages and limitations of disk encryption.
+8. Generate a subkey from your primary GPG key and experiment with encrypting a file using the subkey.
+Reflect on the purpose of subkeys, including why they are beneficial and how they can enhance security by limiting exposure of the primary key.
+9. Use GPG to create and sign a message digitally, then verify the signature as another user might.
+Discuss how digital signatures provide message integrity and non-repudiation, and explain the process of verifying signatures with the sender’s public key.
+10. Research advanced encryption algorithms like AES and RSA, explaining how they differ in terms of key length, security, and typical applications.
+Use GPG or other encryption tools to experiment with different algorithms, noting any differences in performance or encryption speed.